PsychoLlama/home-lab/README.md

 ### Tests

-Tests live in [nixos/tests](https://github.com/PsychoLlama/home-lab/tree/main/nixos/tests) and can be executed with `just test {path}`.
+Tests live in [nixos/tests](https://github.com/PsychoLlama/home-lab/tree/main/nixos/tests) and can be executed with `project test <path>`.

 ## Inspiration